alexandru-savinov/BalancedNewsGo/docs/testing.md

    - The `llm_scores` table must have the `UNIQUE(article_id, model)` constraint for `ON CONFLICT` clauses to work

 3. **Port Requirements**
-   - The server runs on port 8080 during tests
+   - The server runs on port 8080 during tests and for general local execution (e.g., via `make run` or `go run cmd/server/main.go`).
-   - Ensure no other processes are using this port
+   - Ensure no other processes are using this port.
+Failure to do so will result in a `bind: Only one usage of each socket address...` error, as observed in `make run` attempts when the port is occupied.

 ## Root Causes of Common Failures